 Make your own wet wipes?

 - Use reusable baby wipes (aka a flannel or cloth!!).
-The reuasable bamboo kitchen roll mentioned above would be great too.
+The reusable bamboo kitchen roll mentioned above would be great too.

-- Make up a spray bottle of water with maybe a dash of essential oil, aloe vera, witch hazel and/or little Dr Bronner liquid soap.
+- Concoct a spray bottle of water with maybe a dash of essential oil, aloe vera, witch hazel and/or little Dr Bronner liquid soap.
 Aluminium bottles are good.
 Spray onto wipes as needed

 - Make your own disposable wipes out of thick tissue or kitchen roll.
 Spray with solution as above when you need them (don’t make too much, as you’re not adding preservatives).